WordPress/gutenberg/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md

 } );
 ```

-## Child InnerBlocks: Parent and Ancestors
+## Using Hierarchical Context in InnerBlocks

-A common pattern for using InnerBlocks is to create a custom block that will be included only in the InnerBlocks.
+A common pattern for using InnerBlocks is to create a custom block that will be included _only_ in the InnerBlocks.
+This allows InnerBlocks to have a hierarchical context for nesting child blocks.

+### Defining Parent Block Context

-An example of this is the Columns block, that creates a single parent block called `columns` and then creates an child block called `column`.
-The parent block is defined to only allow the child blocks.
+An example of this is the Column block, which is assigned the `parent` block setting.
+This allows the Column block to only be available in its parent Columns block context.
+Otherwise, the Column block will not be available as an option within the block inserter.
 See [Column code for reference](https://github.com/WordPress/gutenberg/tree/HEAD/packages/block-library/src/column).

-When defining a child block, use the `parent` block setting to define which block is the parent.
-This prevents the block showing in the inserter outside of the InnerBlock it is defined for.
+When defining a direct child block, use the `parent` block setting to define which block is the parent.
+This prevents the child block from showing in the inserter outside of the InnerBlock it is defined for.

 ```json
 {